MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 - Sensor monitoring (e.g., readings from devices in the field)
 - Notifications (e.g., storing a record of each user's notifications in a separate stream)

-If you are familiar with Kafka or RabbitMQ, Redis Streams are very similar to those projects but Redis Streams has some benefits which we will get into later.
-For now will be focusing mainly on a simple implementation of the first example of tracking user actions in our app.
+If you are familiar with Kafka or RabbitMQ, Redis Streams are very similar to those projects but Redis Streams has some nice benefits.
+It is much simpler to setup and use vs Kafka (no zookeeper thing) and you can easily create stateful storage for cross stream data integrity/constraints.
+For now though will be focusing mainly on a simple implementation of the first example of tracking user actions in our app.

 It is important to know that streams are append-only data structures, meaning you cannot edit a record after you have written it, however this gives streams some nice performance properties.
 Adding an entry to a stream is O(1), constant time.
 Accessing any single entry in the stream is O(n), where n is the length of the ID.
 When you append an entry to the stream, Redis can generate an ID for you using milliseconds epoch and an internal sequence so these IDs are generally short and fixed length.
 That O(n) lookup is usually just constant time because of this.
 These performance properties are owed by the underlying implementation's data structure, [Radix trees](https://en.wikipedia.org/wiki/Radix_tree).